ArshnoorSingh07/Discord-Clone/README.md

 ##  License

 This project is intended for **educational and learning purposes only**.
-It is not affiliated with or endorsed by Discord Inc
+It is not affiliated with or endorsed by Discord Inc.

 ---